Bumrah is a genius, want him in this kind of mindset throughout WC: Rohit

 "We didn't bat well enough.
 Halfway through our innings we were in a good position.
 We didn't put enough partnership there and fell short with the bat," Rohit said about losing 7 wickets for 28 runs.

 "We spoke about every run matter on a pitch like that.
 There was enough on the pitch.
-It was a good wicket to be honest, compared to the last game.
-Little contribution from everyone can make a huge difference.”
+It was a good wicket to be honest, compared to the last game."

-Bumrah, who has now won back-to-back man of the match awards, felt that the pitch was slightly easier for batting in the second half as sun came out.
-But he said the entire bowling unit was very disciplined in its effort.
+"Little contribution from everyone can make a huge difference. " Bumrah, who has now won back-to-back man of the match awards, felt that the pitch was slightly easier for batting in the second half as sun came out.
+But he said the entire bowling unit was very disciplined in its effort."

 "Tried to hit the seam as much as I could, tried to be as clear as I could with my execution and it all came out well so I felt happy," he said.